Residential Juvenile Justice

 Anyone who has lived in one of our multipurpose homes is eligible for higher-education scholarships and mentoring through our Hackley Education and Learning Program.

-These group homes serve teens who are on probation but cannot safely return home after leaving a youth development center or other residential placement.
+These group homes serve teens who are on probation but cannot return home safely from a youth development center or other residential placement.
 Referred by juvenile court counselors, they stay for six to 12 months, working to finish school, identify career goals, get a job, volunteer, earn a driver’s license, and learn to budget, cook and manage bills.

 Anyone who has lived in our transitional living homes is eligible for higher-education scholarships and mentoring through our Hackley Education and Learning Program.

-These centers serve boys and girls with histories of mental illness, neglect, trauma, or substance abuse.
-Referred by juvenile court counselors, they stay 14 to 30 days for comprehensive testing and observation under the supervision of a licensed psychologist and licensed clinical case managers.
+These centers serve boys and girls with histories of behavioral and mental health issues, neglect, trauma, or substance abuse.
+Referred by juvenile court counselors, they stay 14 to 45 days for comprehensive testing and observation under the supervision of a licensed psychologist and licensed clinical case managers.
 They leave with a plan of care that maps out their strengths, areas of focus, goals, and services in their community that can help (therapy, counseling for substance abuse or mental health, educational/vocational training or other).